Skip to content

 The developer in charge of the release should create a Release issue.

-• Check that all desired feature branches for this Release have been merged to master.
+• Check that all desired feature branches for this Release have been merged to main.

 • Check that all the CI tests are OK.
 This should include optional tests such as cta_valgrind.